Investigators & Collaborators

 Lynne Feehan, BScPT, MSc, PhD

-Dr Feehan is currently the Knowledge Translation Lead at the BC SUPPORT Unit and is a Clinical Associate Professor in the Department of Physical Therapy at the University of British Columbia.
+Dr Feehan is a Clinical Associate Professor in the Department of Physical Therapy at the University of British Columbia.
 Lynne is a licensed physical therapist with a specialization in upper extremity rehabilitation.
 She is a Certified Hand Therapist (CHT), with over 40 years of clinical experience working in private and public care settings in Alberta and British Columbia (BC).

 Lynne received her PhD in Interdisciplinary studies from the University of British Columbia (UBC), Canada, funded through a MSFHR doctoral training award.
 She has completed two post-doctoral fellowships in the Department of Physical Therapy at UBC, including a CIHR funded knowledge translation project and a MSFHR post-doctoral fellowship award.
 Her research focus is primarily in arthritis, bringing her expertise in implementation practice informed by implementation science, objective measurement of physical activity and sleep, and meaningful engagement of stakeholders / patients in health research in BC.